Amine-AITELAMIRI/eypiyay/README.md

 ## Components

-- `server/`: FastAPI application that accepts user prompts, tracks their status, and stores results in PostgreSQL.
+- `server/`: FastAPI application that accepts user prompts, tracks their status, and stores results in PostgreSQL (Supabase).
 - `worker/cdp_worker.py`: Long-running process that polls the server, drives the ChatGPT web UI through the existing bookmarklet (via CDP), and pushes responses back.
-- `render.yaml`: Render deployment configuration for hosting the API with managed PostgreSQL.
+- `render.yaml`: Render deployment configuration for hosting the API with Supabase PostgreSQL database.

 ## Prerequisites